Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

 \subsubsection{\textbf{PDE-CNNs}~\cite{ruthotto2020deep}}

-In \eqref{ResNet1}, the function $f$ was treated without structural constraints.
-For tasks such as speech, image, or video processing, where local spatial transformations are essential, layers typically use convolutions.
-To formalize this, Ruthotto et al.~\cite{ruthotto2020deep} proposed a PDE-based framework for residual CNNs, modeling forward propagation as nonlinear diffusion.
-PDE-CNNs discretize this process via the forward Euler method:
+In \eqref{ResNet1}, the function $f$ is treated as a black box without structural constraints.
+For tasks involving structural data (e.g., speech, image, or video processing) where local spatial interactions are crucial, layers are standardly instantiated via convolutions.
+Ruthotto et al.~\cite{ruthotto2020deep} proposed a PDE-based framework that interprets the forward propagation of residual CNNs as a continuous-time nonlinear diffusion process.
+Formally, given the initial state as the input, the underlying continuous dynamics are modeled via the forward Euler method: